 The sun also came out to play on our last day and the landscape around us looked even more glorious.
 We agreed that with the friendly staff, experienced instructors, fun activities, excellent accommodation and beautiful surroundings, this is the perfect place to holiday with the family.
 We do recommend bringing bikes and walking boots – if we had more time, we would have explored the surrounding area a bit more.

-But despite the name, you don’t even need to be that active – this is a fabulous choice for a relaxing break away from home, and there's even a ferry operating from beside the pub, so you can explore the area by water.
+But you don’t even need to be so active – this is a fabulous choice for a relaxing break away from home, and there's even a ferry operating from beside the pub, so you can explore the area by water.